cac-t-u-s/cac-t-u-s.github.io/om-sharp/pages/abstraction.md

 1. Type "patch", or "p" in the same text field you would use to type a function or class name (displayed with double-click or using the <kbd>N</kbd> keyboard shortcut).
 <img src="abstraction_img/new-internal-patch.png">
-2. Use the menu "Box/Add Box/Internal patch", then click somewhere in the container patch to create the new patch box.
+2. Right-click or use the menu "Box/Add Box/Internal patch", then click somewhere in the container patch to create the new patch box.
 3. (_for patches only_) [Encapsulate](patch-box#encapsulation) some boxes that are already in the container patch, using <kbd>shift</kbd> + <kbd>E</kbd> (see paragraph below).